 First of all I want to clarify that this declaration does not intend to be a justification because I have no reason to justify myself.
 Then, any clarification in this court is pointless because my words can hardly be understood in all their meaning in this place.
 Not that I think you are stupid but because we belong to opposing 'sides' - you represent power and I represent its enemy - and our ways of understanding and interpreting reality are absolutely different and alien to each other.
-This trial, however, is obviously and exclusively political, and therefore social, and I cannot help expressing what I think.
-I want to point out that my thoughts are addressed to beyond this court, to the vast mass of exploited and excluded to which I belong and to which I have always addressed myself with the means and methods that I have acquired through time.
+This trial, however, is obviously and exclusively political, and therefore social, and I cannot help expressing and give them so many years in prison as if it were nothing, simply because anarchists think and write too much.